 So, you’ve decided to sell your mineral rights, great!
-You are about to enjoy either a huge influx of cash, some long term royalty payments, or excellent tax benefits in purchasing another asset through a 1031 exchange.
+You are about to enjoy either a huge influx of cash, some long-term royalty payments, or excellent tax benefits in purchasing another asset through a 1031 exchange.
+You are ready to talk with a mineral rights lawyer ASAP.

-Now before you sign the papers to hand over your mineral rights, there are a few crucial things that you will want to make sure you have already considered.
+Ready to sign the papers to hand over your mineral rights?
+Before doing that, there are a few crucial things that you will want to make sure you have already considered.
 In this article, we will outline the most important things to know when selling mineral rights.

 A Full Understanding of the Assets Outlined in the Negotiation